 Mr. Widdows has been recognized by; the U.S. National Defense Transportation Association (NDTA), The University of Maryland's Robert H. Smith School of Business, The United Seaman's Service, and Containerization International and the NY/NJ Port Authority for his contributions to the U.S. Maritime sector.

-The family business is the largest grower, packer and exporter of onions worldwide.
+Chayenne Wiskerke is managing director of Wiskerske Onions, a family business that is the largest grower, packer, and exporter of onions worldwide.

-With the headquarters based in The Netherlands and pack house facilities in Canada and The United States we continuously seek to optimize the supply chain reaching the Shortest line from Producer to Consumer.
-Our focus is to have year round availability of the highest quality, full range, allium products for retail stores and food service.
+With the headquarters based in The Netherlands and pack house facilities in Canada and the United States we continuously seek to optimize the supply chain reaching the shortest line from producer to consumer.
+Our focus is to have year-round availability of the highest quality, full-range of allium products for retail stores and food service.
 In-house, traceable production, value creation, product innovation and sustainable packaging are some of the core strengths of our product portfolio.
-With sourcing in 23 countries and exports to more than 110 countries we require strong logistical organization and only through partnership with strong logistical providers the goods can arrive in optimal condition for the final consumer.
+With sourcing in 23 countries and exports to more than 110 countries, we require strong logistical organization and only through partnership with strong logistical providers the goods can arrive in optimal condition for the final consumer.

 Mr. Wood-Thomas serves as Vice-President for the World Shipping Council.
 The Council represents ocean carriers that are responsible for transporting over 90% of the world's containers and the majority of vehicles shipped in the transoceanic trades.
 The Council is actively engaged in environmental, safety, and regulatory issues at the IMO, and around the world.
 Before joining the World Shipping Council in 2008, Mr. Wood-Thomas served as the United States lead negotiator on several international treaties including a number of IMO legal instruments and MARPOL Annex VI.
 Mr. Wood-Thomas holds degrees from Harvard University, the College of Environmental Science at Syracuse, and Syracuse University.